dave31415/US-Bike-Sharing-Data-Analysis/README.md

 source venv/bin/activate

-You can start the app on a localhost using: `streamlit run src/main/bike_sharing_data_ui.py`
+You can start the app on a localhost using: `./run_app.sh`